⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| Price/Sales (TTM) | 4.39 | The Price/Sales ratio measures how much investors are willing to pay for each dollar of revenue generated over the last twelve months. |
+| Price/Sales (TTM) | 4.15 | Compares a company's stock price to its revenue over the past twelve months, indicating how much investors are willing to pay for each dollar of sales. |